-Begin Question 2 on a fresh sheet of writing paper.
+Begin each question on a fresh sheet of writing paper.

-At the end of the examination, fasten your answers to Question 1 and Question 2 separately with the two cover pages provided.
+At the end of the examination, fasten the answer scripts to Section A Question 1, Section A Question 2 and Section B separately with the 3 cover pages provided.

 The number of marks is given in brackets [] at the end of each question or part question.
 You are advised to spend several minutes reading through the questions before you begin writing your answers.